LabrieCam/CSC-305-Playlist-Generator/UserResearch.md

 **Team Action (if any):**
 The team will have to go through a lot of testing to ensure that we generate playlists users will enjoy.

+### Observation 3: Venthai Mao
+**Observation Statement:**
+Features such editing generated playlists and song recommendations are by far the most interested features ranked by users from the survey.

+**Supporting Data:**
+- 79.3% is the highest score for "songs recommendation" feature.
+- 72.4% is the 2nd highest score for editing generated playlists feature.

+Currently 3 other features are tied with eachother (tied 51.7% score):
+- Ability to copy a playlist to another streaming service.
+- Daily playlists based on specified interests.
+- Ability to fully make your own playlist.

+**Team Action (if any):**
+We listed 9 features, the team will most likely have to cut down to top features that users want the most.